open-mmlab/mmpose/docs/getting_started.md

 If you have just multiple machines connected with ethernet, you can refer to pytorch [launch utility](https://pytorch.org/docs/stable/distributed_deprecated.html#launch-utility).
-Usually it is slow if you do not have high speed networking like infiniband.
+Usually it is slow if you do not have high speed networking like InfiniBand.

 ### Launch multiple jobs on a single machine